A lot has changed since we first published this piece on HARO link building in September 2024. In case you missed the news, here’s a quick recap:

 Short answer: yes!

-• Help A B2B Writer: the name format is like HARO.
-And as the name suggests, the tool is streamlined to B2B discussion.
+- Help A B2B Writer: The name format is like HARO.
+And as the name suggests, the tool is streamlined for B2B discussion.
+Regardless, it is FREE at the moment.

 How Can You Get Results On HARO As a Beginner?